rhiaji/risingstar-logs/README.md

 # Risingstar-logs
 Discord Risingstar game logs in JSON format
+#DO NOT USE YOUR OWN AUTHORIZATION TOKEN!!!!
+USE DUMMY ACCOUNT

 To use it just copy the files and past in a folder.